 - A deep clean using industry-leading equipment, including rotating brushes that remove dirt, grime, and allergens from deep in the grain of the wood

-- A green-certified hardwood floor cleaner that is safe for both people and pets
+- A green-certified hardwood floor cleaning that is safe for both people and pets

 - Minimal use of water to protect the wood from damage